Showing Collections: 1 - 30 of 328

-Abstract Clarence J. Abadie, Jr. worked for Air America from July 28, 1960 to July 31, 1974.
+Abstract Clarence Joseph Abadie, Jr. worked for Air America from July 28, 1960 to July 31, 1974.
 At the time of separation from Air America, Mr. Abadie Jr.'s duty station was in Thailand where he served as Vice President.
-The collection contains Mr. Abadie Jr.'s identification and employment papers, pilot seniority list, log book, newspaper clippings, and photographs.

 Abstract Wayne Thomas Abbey was employed by Air America as a captain and pilot.